David S. Ferriero, archivist of the United States, is retiring

-“It has been the honor of a lifetime,” Ferriero, wrote in a note to the staff on Wednesday.
-“My time here has been filled with opportunities, challenges, and awesome responsibilities … I am humbled and awestruck and so deeply grateful — grateful to all of you.”
+“It has been the honor of a lifetime,” Ferriero wrote in a note to his staff Wednesday.
+“My time here has been filled with opportunities, challenges, and awesome responsibilities. … I am humbled and awestruck and so deeply grateful — grateful to all of you.”

-In addition to housing national treasures like the Declaration of Independence, the Constitution and the Bill of Rights, the National Archives holds 13 billion pages of text, 10 million maps, charts and drawings, along with tens of millions of photographs, film and other records.
+In addition to housing national treasures such as the Declaration of Independence, the Constitution and the Bill of Rights, the National Archives holds 13 billion pages of text, 10 million maps, charts and drawings, as well as tens of millions of photographs, films and other records.

 The archives is also responsible for the nation’s 13 brick-and-mortar presidential libraries.

-Before coming to the agency, Ferriero was director of the New York Public Libraries, and served in top positions at the libraries of the Massachusetts Institution of Technology and Duke University.
+Before coming to the agency, Ferriero was director of the New York Public Libraries and served in top positions at the libraries of the Massachusetts Institution of Technology and Duke University.
 A native of Beverly, Mass., he served as a Navy hospital corpsman during the Vietnam War.

-A self-confessed introvert, he is reserved and has a dry sense of humor.
-On his watch in 2014 the archives held its first sleepover.
+A self-described introvert, he is reserved and has a dry sense of humor.
+On his watch in 2014, the National Archives held its first sleepover.

-He has pushed the digitization of the archives, and embraced social media.
-Last November, he noted in a blog post: “We know that not everyone can come to our facilities [for research] and providing these records online democratizes access.”
+He has pushed the digitization of the archives, and he embraced social media.
+In November, he noted in a blog post, “We know that not everyone can come to our facilities [for research] and providing these records online democratizes access.”

-He has also promoted the role of “citizen archivists,” who volunteer to transcribe and review historic documents on line.
+He has also promoted the role of “citizen archivists” who volunteer to transcribe and review historic documents online.

 “I have met or known half of all Archivists of the United States … and none has done better” than Ferriero, historian Michael Beschloss tweeted.

-One of the items framed in Ferriero’s office is a copy of a letter written to President John F. Kennedy by Ferriero, when Ferriero was in high school.
-The letter had been found at the John F. Kennedy Presidential Library in Boston.
+One of the items framed in Ferriero’s office is a copy of a letter he wrote to President John F. Kennedy when he was in high school.
+The letter had been found at the Kennedy Presidential Library in Boston.

 The future archivist asked about the Peace Corps and requested a photo of JFK.

-Later, the Eisenhower presidential library found two letters Ferriero had written to President Dwight D. Eisenhower as a youngster, and the Lyndon B. Johnson library found one he had written to President Johnson.
-Ferriero had them framed in his office too.
+Later, the Dwight D. Eisenhower Presidential Library found two letters Ferriero had written to President Eisenhower as a youngster, and the Lyndon B. Johnson Presidential Library found one he had written to President Johnson.
+Ferriero had them framed in his office, too.

-In 2020, the archives came in for harsh criticism when it posted in its headquarters building an exhibit with a picture that had been altered to blur out words suggesting criticism of President Trump.
+In 2020, the National Archives faced criticism when it posted in its headquarters building an exhibit with a picture that had been altered to blur out words suggesting criticism of President Donald Trump.

 The large color photograph, designed to celebrate the centennial of women’s suffrage, showed a massive protest crowd on Pennsylvania Avenue during the Women’s March on Jan.
 21, 2017, the day after Trump’s inauguration.

-But the original photo had been altered to obscure some words on signs held by marchers.
+The original photo had been altered to obscure some words on signs held by marchers.

-Less than 24 hours after Washington Post reporter Joe Heim pointed out the alterations, the archives apologized.
+Less than 24 hours after Washington Post reporter Joe Heim pointed out the alterations, the National Archives apologized.

 “We made a mistake,” it said in a statement.
 “As the National Archives of the United States, we are and have always been completely committed to preserving our archival holdings, without alteration.”